Bad Schema Is the Most Expensive Mistake in SaaS

 What database do you default to?

-Postgres for almost every workload — managed via Supabase, Neon, or RDS depending on scale and compliance needs.
-We use SQLite for embedded local-first apps, ClickHouse or BigQuery for analytics, and Redis for caching layers.
-We rarely recommend NoSQL.
+PostgreSQL for almost every operational workload — managed via Supabase, Neon, or RDS depending on scale and compliance needs.
+MongoDB where the document shape genuinely varies per tenant.
+Snowflake or BigQuery as the analytical warehouse, with dbt as the transformation layer.
+SQLite for embedded local-first apps and Redis for caching.

 Can you fix a slow Postgres database?